Crime in London: Bicycle theft

 In 2014, the number of bicycles reported stolen came to 17,809.
 This compares to 16,187 in the 12 months ending September 2025, down 9.2% from the previous 12 month period.
 However, the true number of bicycle thefts may be much larger as many victims do not report it to the police.
 According to the British Crime Survey and Transport for London, only one in four victims of bicycle thefts actually report the crime.

-Race and crime

-London is significantly more diverse than England as a whole.
-46% are of an ethnic minority, (Note: "Ethnic miorities" cover all groups except White British.
-This includes white minority groups such as Gypsy, Roma and Irish Traveller, and in some cases characteristics of religion.
-For example, Jewish people and Sikhs are also classed as ethnic groups under the Equality Act 2010.) compared to 14% in the rest of England.
-13.5% of the population of London is black. and the connections between race and crime have been the subject of multiple studies.

-In 2022, the Metropolitan Police published statistics for the racial demographics for various offences committed in London: